stop dirty projects

 gulf coast fossil fuel infrastructure fight

 In Brazoria County we are working with allies and residents in communities such as Surfside Beach to fight crude export facilities such as Sea Port Oil Terminal (SPOT) and Texas GulfLinks by submitting their comments.
-TCE organizers went door-to-door in February 2020 to alert Brazoria County residents about SPOT.
-With opposition mounting, the permitting process is now on hold.

 Protecting our Coastal Bend communities

-Corpus Christi and the surrounding Coastal Bend region is becoming a hotbed of industrial construction and toxic pollution.
+The Coastal Bend region is becoming a hotbed of industrial construction and toxic pollution.
 More crude oil and fracked gas is exported out of Corpus Christi than any other port in the country.
 Several massive desalination plants are being proposed to serve Industry and in the process dump millions of gallons of hyper-salty and chemical laden wastewater into the bay system.
 Industry is targeting the pocketbooks of local residents to increase their profits, while taxpayers would be left with billions of dollars in expenses and a polluted environment.